duhrer/launchpad-guitar/README.md

 sent by the launchpad so that each row is 5 steps higher than the one below it.
 As a result, all notes in the range are playable, and the overall range is reduced by the overlap between strings.
 The launchpad is also tuned from a very high E7 to a very low G minus 2.
 A guitar is tuned from low to high, and its range is from E2 to E5.
-The remapping router remaps notes so that the "strings" are arranged from low to high, and so that the range is from E2 to C5 (up to A5 if you use the unlit seventh and eight strings atop the unit).
+The remapping router remaps notes so that the "strings" are arranged from low to high, and so that the range of its first six strings is from E2 to C5.
+The range continues up to A5 if you use the seventh and eight rows beyond the traditional guitar strings.

 The net effect is intended to be as though you were holding the neck of a guitar with your left hand and looking down at it.
 The lowest string is closest to you, and the highest string is furthest.
 The method of playing is different, and